26medias/bot-lazy-trader/README.md

 	git add --all && git commit -m "Base code" && git push

+It takes a few minutes for your code to deploy & build on lambda.

+You can follow the deployment and investigate any deployment issues by looking at your CodePipeline console.
+Open CodePipeline, locate your bot, and the UI is pretty self-explanatory.

+Once deployed, you can setup & test your bot.

 ## Configure your lambda function

 By default, your lambda function has a 3 seconds timeout & barely any memory allocated.
 That won't work for this.